 Consultations also provide you an opportunity to answer questions of other students.
 Teaching someone else ranks among the best ways of seeing whether you’ve fully understood a concept.
-Don’t forget the resident tutors at college can also consult with you if you aren’t able to meet with lecturers right now.
+Don’t forget the resident tutors at the residential college can also consult with you if you aren’t able to meet with lecturers right now.

 6) Use the end of the week to look back and ahead

 At the end of the week, it’s a good idea to go through what you learnt.
 Ensure your notes— and your understanding of them—are in order.
 Repeat and reinforce your knowledge.
 As you do this, you may also want to reflect on what went well and what can be done better.
 Look at your schedule and plan ahead.
 Any due dates coming up?
 Do you have any plans outside studies you should consider?
 If you spend the weekend organising the week ahead, you don’t have to stress throughout the week itself.
 As mentioned, consistency is key.